DinoChiesa/Apigee-Java-XOP-Handler/README.md

   - example: `content-type: multipart/related; type="application/xop+xml"; boundary="uuid:170e63fa-183c-4b18-9364-c62ca545a6e0"; start="<root.message@cxf.apache.org>";`
 - there are two parts following that, each separated by the MIME boundary marker
 - The first part should have an additional content-type header with value `application/soap+xml` or `application/xop+xml`
 - the second part should have a different content-type.
-It may be `application/zip` `application/pdf` or similar.
+It may be `application/zip` `application/pdf`, an image type, or similar.

 ## Callout Configuration